PAIDiPaidThis.com

 • CT is usually cheaper and quicker than an MRI scan, but MRI is better for soft tissue like the brain and spinal cord.

-• Almost all pets need a short general anaesthetic or heavy sedation, which is a significant part of the total cost.
+• Almost all pets need a short general anaesthetic or heavy sedation, which is a significant part of the total cost, not an optional extra.

-• A CT scan is a referral procedure, so a specialist consultation fee sits on top of the scan itself.
+• A CT scan is a referral procedure, so a specialist consultation fee sits on top of the scan itself, and often a separate radiologist's report fee too.

 What people actually paid